NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Abstract

 \section{Abstract}

-Two experiments from the Fermilab, E989 and CDF II, have reported two anomalies for muon anomalous magnetic moment ($g-2$) and $W$-boson mass that may indicate the new physics at the low energy scale.
+Two experiments from the Fermilab, E989 and CDF II, have reported two anomalies for muon $g-2$ and $W$-boson mass that may indicate the new physics at the low energy scale.
 Here we examine the possibility of a common origin of these two anomalies in the Next-to-Minimal Supersymmetric Standard Model.
-Considering various experimental and astrophysical constraints such as the Higgs mass, collider data, B-physics, dark matter relic density and direct detection experiments, we find that a neutralino in the mass range of $\sim 150-290$ GeV is a viable solution.
-Moreover, the favored parameter region can be effectively probed by the ongoing direct detection experiments like LZ, PandaX-4T and XENON-nT.
-The velocity averaged annihilation cross section of the dark matter particles, however, is suppressed.
+Considering various experimental and astrophysical constraints such as the Higgs mass, collider data, flavor physics, dark matter relic density, and direct detection experiments, we find that lighter electroweakinos and sleptons can generate sufficient contributions to muon $g-2$ and $m_W$.
+Moreover, the corresponding bino-like neutralino dark matter mass is in the $\sim 180-280$ GeV range.
+Interestingly, the favored DM mass region can soon be entirely probed by ongoing direct detection experiments like PandaX-4T, XENONnT, LUX-ZEPLIN, and DARWIN.\\